dai-yamashita/password_app_manager/README.md

 ##### Executing seeds data
 (In Windows) $ vendor/bin/phinx seed:run -v
 (In Linux) $ php vendor/bin/phinx seed:run -v

+If you want to create another database table, in root folder of the app, use the "phinx create" command and it will create a migration script inside the db/migrations folder:
+(In Windows) $ vendor/bin/phinx create UserGroups
+(In Linux) $ php vendor/bin/phinx create UserGroups

 #### Technology stacks
 * Codeigniter - php framework (http://codeigniter.com)